Can Pool Algae Grow Without Sunlight? Indoor Pool Facts

 - Service heaters and heat pumps seasonally

-- Replace filter cartridges or DE annually
+- Replace filter cartridges every 3-12 months or DE grids every 1-2 years per manufacturer specifications

 Common Misconceptions